 In addition to these constraints posed by population-level data, also important to note is that the results presented here pertain to treatment with a single dose of albendazole.
-Whilst this holds programmatic relevance given usage of mass drug administration of albendazole to treat communities for soil-transmitted helminths28 and lymphatic filariasis29 amongst others, it is important to note that the use of Albendazole in dedicated clinical settings for diseases such as cysticercosis and echinococcosis typically utilise treatment regimen consisting of multiple doses delivered over multiple days.
+Whilst this holds programmatic relevance given usage of mass drug administration of albendazole to treat communities for soil-transmitted helminths28 and lymphatic filariasis29 amongst others, it is important to note that the use of Albendazole in dedicated clinical settings for diseases such as cysticercosis and echinococcosis typically utilises treatment regimen consisting of multiple doses delivered over multiple days.
 Previous results have indicated that Albendazole appears to induce its own metabolism through induction of key enzymes in the liver19, and that multiple doses given over sequential days can lead to changes in pharmacokinetic properties over the course of multiple dose regimen; specifically, reductions in maximum blood concentrations of Albendazole Sulfoxide reached30.
 However, the magnitude of this effect and the frequency of dosing required to elicit pharmacologically relevant reductions in blood concentrations remains far from clear and has, to date, been addressed in only a limited number of studies.
-Exploration of this phenomena and its consequences for anti-helmintic treatment regimen using multiple doses of the drug would require both further clinical research and an extension of the mathematical model developed here, and likely represents an instructive avenue of future investigation.
+Exploration of this phenomenon and its consequences for anthelmintic treatment regimen using multiple doses of the drug would require both further clinical research and an extension of the mathematical model developed here, and likely represents an instructive avenue of future investigation.
 Similarly, extensions of the model to include infrequent but reported pharmacokinetic phenomena associated with Albendazole treatment, such as biphasic pharmacokinetic profiles (thought possibly to be a product of inter-individual variation in frequency of gastric emptying and other related characteristics31), would also likely provide new insight.

 Overall however, and despite these limitations, our work provides insight into the factors contributing to and driving the variation observed in Albendazole’s pharmacokinetics.
 Importantly, it suggests ways in which the delivery of Albendazole in programmatic contexts might be pharmacokinetically optimised to maximise the impact of the drug’s distribution.
 Given the increasing frequency with which Albendazole is being utilised as part of community-based programmes aimed at controlling a wide array of parasitic infections, this increased understanding will hopefully hold important public health relevance.